What is Goêteia?

 About Chthonic Sorcery

-Goêteia is an artificial name for an ancient, original form of magic that we think deserves rediscovering.
-Why do we think so?
+Goêteia is a name for an ancient, original form of magic that I believe deserves rediscovering.
+Why do I think so?
 On the one hand because it is easy to practice.
 Because it works, and it is far less overloaded with details than the forms of High Magic that have been preserved in the written tradition in Europe since the late Middle Ages.
 On the other hand because the practitioner himself, the goês, through it is afforded the chance to immerse themselves fully into Radical Otherness. – This latter point is important and deserves a little explanation.

 Imagine, then, a corpse in its grave.
 Not a freshly buried one, but one that has been resting underground for a few months.
 If we were to lay down next to it, come to rest ourselves, and in the dark witness the processes in this dead body, we’d quickly notice a few things.
 Foremost, though, how it is anything but quiet down here.
 Instead, our bedfellow would reveal themselves to be filled with teeming, proliferating, meandering life.